 - You want a take a TON of stuff with you – There’s a 35 litre version, which is good for carry on.
 The 45 will probably have to be checked in.
-But even then, if you want even MORE space, you may want to look at something more around the 60 litre mark – like the Osprey Atmos AG 65.
-That’s the kind of bag you’ll want for proper long term travel or trekking with a tent.
+But even then, if you want even MORE space, you may want to look at something more around the 60 litre mark – like the Osprey Atmos AG 65 or the Osprey Aether AG 70.

 - You want something more minimal – The Outbreaker is overkill for some.
 If you like light, minimal travel, you’ll love our Minaal 2.0 review.

 - You’re on a budget – Like the Nomatic Travel Pack, the Outbreaker isn’t exactly cheap.
 It’s pretty steep for anybody on a budget.
 We’re talking $299.
 You DO get a top quality bag out of it, but if money’s tight, then you’re going to want something more affordable – check out our Osprey Farpoint 40 review!

 Tortuga began life with a broken backpack and a dream.
 That was all the way back in 2009.
 Fast-forward to now and the company has been busy creating backpack solutions for travellers who want something a little different.
 Something between a suitcase and a big old hiking backpack: urban travellers.

 This backpack company has been doing pretty well.
 And you know what?
 We’re fans.
 The simple style of the backpacks, the high-quality materials used in the creation of these durable bags, the organisational capabilities.
 It’s a new backpack game – and we like it.